Spring Sale Limited Time Flat 70% Discount offer - Ends in 0d 00h 00m 00s - Coupon code: 70spcl

 Question 3

-Which input/output pair will do this?
+Which input/output pair will support their goal?

 Options: